mi6/ic-design-system/CONTRIBUTING.md

 To make it easy to use we have implemented [Commitizen](https://github.com/commitizen/cz-cli).

+Only [signed commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) can be merged into the Design System guidance site repository.

 Follow these steps when making a commit:

 1. Ensure your commit only contains changes for one of the scopes.
 If your change affects more than one scope then make multiple commits, i.e. one for each scope.